depozzyx/citizen-autocomplete/readme.md

 -   [VSCode](https://github.com/depozzyx/citizen-autocomplete/blob/main/setup.vscode.md)

-_If you have set it it up in code editor not listed here, feel free to open an issue and describe how you have done it_
+_If you have set it it up in code editor not listed here, feel free to open an issue and describe how you have done that_

 ## Notes
--   There are probably errors, feel free to tell us about them
+-   There are errors, feel free to tell us about them
 -   Right now it's just a bunch of function defenitions which is not really optimised, so loading it can take a few seconds
--   By the way, if you've liked it, it would be great if you hit that star button on the top)
+-   By the way, if you've liked it, it would be great if you hit that star button on the top.
+Thanks!

 ## Authors